RaMb3asT/GraalVM-Workshop/README.md

 gu install python
 ```
 #### Python file
-Create a file called pythonTest.py using your preffered text editor in the *exercises* directory on your Desktop and paste the following code.
+Create a file called pythonTest.py using your preferred text editor in the *exercises* directory on your Desktop and paste the following code.
 ```
 print ('Hello from Python!')
 ```